dominikcebula/ResoSwitch/README.md

 # ResoSwitch

-**ResoSwitch** is a modern, lightweight Windows tray application that lets you instantly switch between custom screen resolutions using a global keyboard shortcut or tray menu.
+**ResoSwitch** is a lightweight Windows tray application that lets you instantly switch between custom screen resolutions using a global keyboard shortcut or tray menu.
 It is ideal for developers, gamers, streamers, and anyone who frequently changes display settings.